This chicken and corn soup recipe is cozy, flavorful, and easy to make. Bacon makes this recipe extra delicious.

 1 cup heavy cream

 1 small can green chiles, chopped

 2 cups of Rotisserie chicken

 - In a large pot, fry the bacon pieces until crisp.
 Remove the pan from the heat and set aside.

-- Chop potatoes into bite sized pieces, and chop the red onion to desired size.
+- Chop potatoes into bite-sized pieces, and chop the red onion to the desired size.

 - Place the potatoes and onion into the pot and cook over medium heat until the onion has softened.

 - Sprinkle in the flour and cook, stirring constantly, for about a minute.